On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

-The third to last equality comes from $\tilde{J}^N_{n} \geq e^{-r t_n} h(t_n,F_{t_n})$ for any $n\in\{0,1,\dots, N\}$, by definition of $\tilde{J}^N_{n}$.
-The final assertion follows from Lemma \ref{lemmaBermAmConv} and Remark \ref{rmkBermAmConv}, which states that the Bermudan VA contract converges to its American version as $N\rightarrow\infty$. \end{proof} \begin{remark} The modified reward function $g(t,x)x\vee h(t,\,x)$ is continuous since it is the maximum of two continuous functions.
+\end{proof} \begin{remark} The modified reward function $g(t,x)x\vee h(t,\,x)$ is continuous since it is the maximum of two continuous functions.
 Indeed, $g(t,x)x$ is continuous by definition while the continuity of $h(t,\,x)$ follows from Theorem 3 of \cite{veretennikov1981strong}, which is the analog of the Feynman-Kac Theorem (see, for instance, \cite{karatzasShreve1991}, Theorem 5.7.6). \end{remark} Similarly to \cite{palczewski2010finite}, we use the new representation of the value function in \eqref{eqVASurOpt3} to construct another optimal stopping time for the original problem in \eqref{eqAmOptVA}.
 Define

-the smallest optimal stopping time for \eqref{eqVASurOpt3}, as per Theorem \ref{thmElkaroui81}. \begin{corollary} Let $h$ and $g$ be defined as in \eqref{eqVAnosurrender} and \eqref{eqRewardFct}, respectively.
+the smallest optimal stopping time for \eqref{eqVASurOpt3}, as per Theorem \ref{thmElkaroui81}\ref{enumElKarouiMinTau}. \begin{corollary} Let $h$ and $g$ be defined as in \eqref{eqVAnosurrender} and \eqref{eqRewardFct}, respectively.
 The stopping time defined by

 is optimal for \eqref{eqAmOptVA}. \end{corollary} \begin{proof} To keep the notation lighter, we write $\bar{\tau}=\bar{\tau}^{x}_t$ and $\tilde{\tau}=\tilde{\tau}^{x}_t$.
 By Theorems \ref{thmElkaroui81} and \ref{thmContRep}, we have